yokeshezumalai/IndicatorSeekBarWithHint/README.md

 # IndicatorSeekBarWithHint
-A custom SeekBar on Android, will show hint view with progress above SeekBar when seeking.
+A custom SeekBar on Android - Kotlin, will show hint view with progress above SeekBar when seeking.
+A custom seek bar with floating textview

 https://github.com/Yokeshthebouncer/IndicatorSeekBarWithHint